storj/docs/app/(blog)/blog/demystifying-technical-debt/page.md

 * product - how should the product work
 * business value - how does the product give value to its users

 The last major category is about people.
 You rarely build a product alone.
-Even if you are the sole coder and owner of the company, you probably still need to com​​municate with your users.
+Even if you are the sole coder and owner of the company, you probably still need to communicate with your users.
 So, there’s "***effort in communication***":

 * other developers - asking for help and discussing code design;
 * code reviewers - giving and getting feedback on things that can be improved;